Southeast Heartland--Hendry, Highlands (South & East), Glades, & Okeechobee Counties PUMA, FL

 18.2k people

-As of 2023, 18.4% of Southeast Heartland--Hendry, Highlands (South & East), Glades, & Okeechobee Counties PUMA, FL residents (19.2k people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 18.4% of Southeast Heartland--Hendry, Highlands (South & East), Glades, & Okeechobee Counties PUMA, FL residents (19.2k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Southeast Heartland--Hendry, Highlands (South & East), Glades, & Okeechobee Counties PUMA, FL was 17.7%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Southeast Heartland--Hendry, Highlands (South & East), Glades, & Okeechobee Counties PUMA, FL compared to that of it's neighboring and parent geographies.